allegro/blog/_posts/2021-08-17-refactoring-opbox-search.md

 ## Into the technical analysis

 So by this point we learned what functional requirements are and identified the issues we have with the current solution.
-We also outlined refactoring expectations, hence we can start laying down the conceptual foundation of a new solution.
+We also outlined refactoring expectations, hence we could start laying down the conceptual foundation of a new solution.
 We began by asking ourselves a few questions that could help us formalize our technical end goals.

 ### What issues did we want to avoid this time?
 What did we want the new solution to improve upon?